Elephants And Kerala Culture

 | ByWebindia123 Editor

-Elephant, the biggest land animal and the traditionally tamed animal of India, is the official animal of Kerala.
+Elephant, the biggest land animal traditionally tamed in India, is the official animal of the southern state of Kerala.
 They are held in high esteem and are treated with awe in Kerala.

 Elephants play an important part in Kerala culture too.
 They form part and parcel of the rituals associated with the temple festivals of Kerala.
 They carry the Gods idol and are decked up in glittering attire during the festivals, which is an awesome spectacle.